 - RSV ROMANS 1:16-17 For I am not ashamed of the gospel: it is the power of God for salvation to every one who has faith, to the Jew first and also to the Greek.
 For in it the righteousness of God is revealed through faith for faith; as it is written, "He who through faith is righteous shall live."

-A better version of the translation of the phrase "through faith for faith" might be "out of faith unto faith".
+A better rendering of the phrase "through faith for faith" might be "out of faith unto faith".
 See the process in it?
 One might paraphrase it as such; "From today's faith unto tomorrow's faith".
 The fruit of today's tree brings forth tomorrow's tree.
 So likewise faith, the fruit of the spirit.
 It continues to reproduce itself.
 Hence, the just shall live through faith.
 Living is a process.
 It is taking one step after another.
 We hear and believe the doctrine; then we hear and believe the reproof; then we hear and believe the correction; then we hear and believe more doctrine.
 The process is cyclical, all the while transforming us.

 A powerful example of faith at work is the faith of Abraham.
 It is written that he is the father of all those who "walk in the steps of that faith" (ROMANS 4:12).
 With each step he walked, he proved his faith by believing that which he heard.